hediet/blog/content/posts/2019/10/hot-reload-for-vscode-extension-dev/index.post.md

 // ...

 enableHotReload({ entryModule: module });
-registerUpdateReconciler(module);
+// Accepts and loads new module versions and updates all `hotRequireExportedFn` invocations. registerUpdateReconciler(module);

 export function activate(context: vscode.ExtensionContext) {
     context.subscriptions.push(
         hotRequireExportedFn(
-            module,
+            // The module the function is exported. module,
+            // The exported item.
+            // Must be exported in `module` at `MyExtension.name`.
             MyExtension,
+            // Creates a new `MyExtension` when ever a new module version is loaded.
+            // Old instances are disposed before.
             MyExtension => new MyExtension()
         )
     );
 }

-export class MyExtension {
+// Must be exported as `MyExtension` export class MyExtension {
     dispose = Disposable.fn();
     constructor() {